NotZakariya/NotZakariya.github.io/index.md

 Why should you read what I have to say?
 Maybe you shouldn't.
 I'm just a random person on the internet after all. 🤷‍♂️

 So why does it exist?
 This mostly exists for my own benefit.
 I think that if I give form to my thoughts and beliefs, I'll be better able to identify the holes and inconsistencies in my worldview.
-But perhaps you might find something on here that contains remnants of truth that are explained in a form that is easy for you to understand. 🤷‍♂️
+Why are you here?
+I don't know, maybe you should ask yourself that question...

 In any case, I would recommend extreme caution and skepticism when exploring this site.